-When I came to Canada, I didn’t research legal matters much.
-I assumed that there wouldn’t be too many differences between France and Canada and that I’ll be fine just observing people and using commonsense.
+I didn’t research legal matters much when I came to Canada.
+I assumed that there wouldn’t be too many differences with France and that I’ll be fine just observing people and using common sense.

 I learned about local customs and laws little by little, in context.
-For instance, my journey to Canada started with understanding the basic of immigration law.
-I learned to respect local traffic laws when I took my driver license.
-I became familiar with employment law as an employee and as a freelancer.
-Most areas of law are still a mystery to me—property law, contract law etc.—because I’m not a professional and it doesn’t affect me directly.
+For instance, my journey to Canada started with an introduction to immigration law.
+I learned to respect local traffic laws when I took my driver licence.
+I became familiar with labour law as an employee and later as a freelancer.
+Most areas of law are still a mystery to me—property law, contract law, etc.—because I’m not a professional and I’ve never had to dig into these areas.

 But there are some laws or bans that you really, really can’t guess.
 Here are 5 things you wouldn’t believe are banned or illegal in Canada!

-Used or Second-Hand Mattresses — If you are in the process of immigrating to Canada, don’t change your bedding just yet.
-The Canada Border Services Agency decided to ban the import of used or second-hand mattresses, unless you have a certificate verifying that the mattresses have been cleaned and fumigated in the country of export.
-This decision has safety and health in mind: some old mattresses don’t meet the new fire safety standards, and bedbugs are an increasing problem.
+If you are in the process of immigrating to Canada, don’t change your bedding just yet.
+The Canada Border Services Agency (CBSA) decided to ban the import of used or second-hand mattresses, unless you have a certificate verifying that the mattresses have been cleaned and fumigated in the country of export.
+This decision has safety and health in mind–some old mattresses don’t meet the new fire safety standards, and bedbugs are an increasing problem.

-Dire Straits’ “Money for Nothing” — The Canadian Broadcast Standards Council has ruled that “Money for Nothing,” the band’s hit, is too offensive for Canadian airwaves.
+The Canadian Broadcast Standards Council has ruled that “Money for Nothing,” the band’s hit, is too offensive for Canadian airwaves.
 The song is being singled out for using an anti-gay slur (“that little faggot”) three times in its second verse.
 According to the Canadian Broadcast Standards Council chair, “This is a word that has no place today on the airwaves.”
 Funny thing is, the song was written in 1985 and it apparently took 26 years for a Canadian to be offended.
-Presumably, the Canadian Broadcast Standards Council will spend the next two hundred years going through millions of lyrics and banning much more songs—last time I turned the radio on, I heard a lot of things about sex, drug and rock & roll.
+Presumably, the Canadian Broadcast Standards Council will spend the next two hundred years going through millions of lyrics and banning many more songs—last time I turned the radio on, I heard a lot of things about sex, drug and rock & roll.

-Common Sikh names — Citizenship and Immigration has a long-standing policy to ask people to provide a third name if their last name is extremely common.
+Citizenship and Immigration has a long-standing policy to ask people to provide a third name if their last name is extremely common.
 This is the case for popular names in the Sikh community, such as Singh and Kaur.
 Indeed, in a tradition that began more than 300 years ago, the name Singh is given to every baptized male and Kaur to every baptized female Sikh.
 CIC fears that files could be mixed up.
-In CIC’s defense, when I briefly worked in a call centre many years ago, there were thousands of files by the last name “Singh”—good luck finding someone!
-That said, I can understand why the Sikh community could take offense, there is a history behind these names.
+In CIC’s defence, when I briefly worked in a call centre many years ago, there were thousands of files by the last name “Singh”—good luck finding the right person!
+That said, I can understand why the Sikh community could take offence, there is a history behind these names.

 Have you ever heard of a surprising ban or a strange law?
 Did you know about the ones in the article?